google-deepmind/ferminet/README.md

 which can be set in `cfg.optim.overlap`.
 If the weights are not set for the energies in the config, they are automatically set to 1/k for state k.
 We have found that NES-VMC is generally more accurate than the ensemble penalty method, but include both for completeness.
+Config files for all experiments from the paper which introduced NES-VMC can be found in the folder `configs/excited`, and all experiments can be tested (on smaller networks) by running `tests/excited_test.py`.

 ## Output